sriumamaheswari-pureti/Python_Codes/README.md

 - Pascal's Triangle

 ---
-# 💡 Features

-- ✅ 100 Python programs
-- ✅ Beginner-friendly solutions
-- ✅ Easy to understand
-- ✅ Well-organized folders
-- ✅ Covers interview questions
-- ✅ Placement preparation
-- ✅ Data Structures & Algorithms
-- ✅ Pattern problems
-- ✅ Number system conversions
-- ✅ Searching & Sorting algorithms

----

-# 🎯 Who Can Use This?
+## 🎯 Who Can Use This?

-- Python Beginners
-- College Students
+- 🎓 Students preparing for coding interviews
+- 💻 Beginners learning Python
-- Placement Aspirants
+- 📝 Placement and aptitude preparation
-- Interview Preparation
-- Coding Practice
-- Competitive Programmers
+- 🚀 Competitive programming practice

----
+- 📚 Revision of Python concepts

+Every program is written with **simple, readable, and beginner-friendly code**, making it easy to understand and practice.